tensandev/vscode-as-mcp-server/README.md

 ## Installation & Setup

-1. Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=acomagu.vscode-as-mcp-server).
+1. Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=acomagu.vscode-as-mcp-modify).

 2. Configure your MCP client:

-    - **Using mcp-installer**: You can simply instruct it to "install the vscode-as-mcp-server MCP server".
+    - **Using mcp-installer**: You can simply instruct it to "install the vscode-as-mcp-modify MCP server".
     - **Other clients like Claude Desktop**: Add the following to your configuration file (`claude_desktop_config.json`):

     ```json